openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Additional Authorization Server metadata parameters MAY be defined and used, as described in [@!RFC8414].
-The wallet MUST ignore any unrecognized parameters.
+The Wallet MUST ignore any unrecognized parameters.

 # Security Considerations {#security-considerations}